JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

 ## Examples

-The WolframImportJSON example shows how to create and apply expressions, as well as input expressions to the Wolfram system in a more conveinient format.
+The WolframImportJSON example shows how to create and apply expressions, as well as input expressions to the Wolfram system in a more convenient format.

 ![ExpressionJSON Flow](Examples/ExpressionJSON.png)

 First, the user selects a file that is a Wolfram Language expression exported as ExpressionJSON.
 Then a Wolfram Language scope is opened and a symbol Expr is created to express the Import function.
 That Expr is then applied to an array with the selected file path and the format of the input, "ExpressionJSON".
 The resulting Expr object is then sent to the Wolfram Kernel in the scope to be evaluated and the evaluation result is displayed in a message box.

+Other Examples included with the GitHub repository show how to evaluate expressions that contain user input, exporting images, integrating wolfram data analysis/ graphing with Excel, performing calculations with Wolfram during a User Agent Process, and calling WolframScript files.

 ## Activities